 - National Instructional Materials Accessibility Standard (NIMAS): The National Instructional Materials Access Center (NIMAC) offers information about responsibilities for providing specialized materials for students with print disabilities.

 Adoption Guides are listings of all SBOE approved curricular materials.
 They are organized by content area and grade level.
 When making curriculum selections it might also be important to view publisher created brief forms, Idaho review team completed evaluation tools, and contracted pricing information.
-Please contact the curricular materials coordinator for this additional information.
+Please contact the Curricular Materials Review Specialist for this additional information.

 Approved Material Presentations